zilishen/documentation/content/includes/nginx-plus/usage-tracking/http-health-check.md

 docs:
 ---

 If you prefer, you can use an [HTTP Health Check]({{< relref "nginx/admin-guide/load-balancer/http-health-check" >}}) to track your NGINX Plus instances without installing NGINX Agent.
-To do this, add the following code to the NGINX Plus configuration for each instance you want to track:
+To do this, add the following code to the NGINX Plus configuration for each instance:

 ```nginx
 ### F5 / NGINX Required Configuration Code ###